 “Concerns about the coronavirus and their health overall are driving 65-plus voters away from their natural base,” LeaMond said.

 Read the gallery above to see how retirement plans could change under Biden’s proposals.
-A future article will look at Trump’s retirement pledges.

 — Related on ThinkAdvisor: